9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 Until the end of the turn, however, they will not be able to acquire any other Knowledge Cards of any kind, and the Arcane Place cards may only be used to acquire Entity cards and to activate Powers of the places.
 Buying free resources from places is possible if and only if players no longer have Search Cards to use.
 When at least one Search Card is available, buying Knowledge Cards is not possible as described above.
 With this action the site is considered explored, therefore the Finder marker returns to its owner.

+## Dark Bond

+Some cards have the capability to tie the player with a Great Old One to whom they are associated.
+The kind of bond depends by the seed printed on the card.
+The same seed can be seen  on various game elements (Arcane Place tiles, Great Old Ones cards, Ritual Object cards, Entity cards).
+Each time the Power of one of these elements is used by the player, the dark bond is activated and the owner get a given number of Knowledge Points.
+Cards with the Dark Bond can also bring a Power according to the aforementioned types already described.

+For the Dark Masters, the following _Dark Bonds_ apply:

+* Powers of Arcane Places, which can be activated using Obsession cards;
+* Summoning Powers on Great Old Ones cards;
+* Powers on Entity cards;
+* Fulfilling the requirements on Ritual cards (see above) which are not Dark Masters themselves.

-## Elder Sign markers
+## Elder Sign

-The Great Old Ones marker is used to block and make a game element unusable.
-During the Search phase, spending an Obsession Card, you can place your Great Old Ones marker as a Search Action.
-The Great Old Ones marker can be placed on the following elements:
+The Elder Sign markers are used to block and make a game element unusable.
+During the Search phase, spending an Obsession Card, you can place your Elder Sign marker on the following elements:

-* A __Knowledge Card__ in the Search Area or the opponent’s Learning Area.
+* A __Knowledge Card__ in the Search Area or one opponent’s Learning Area.

 Blocked cards in the Search Area cannot be purchased, except from the owner of the marker.
 Blocked Cards in Learning Areas cannot be played.
 In addition, if the blocked card is a ritual object, it will not be possible to complete its ritual requirements.
 * An __Entity Card__ in the Evocation Area or in the opponent’s Learning Area.
 Blocked cards in the Evocation Area cannot be purchased, except from the owner of the marker.
 Blocked Cards in Learning Areas cannot be played.